fastlane/docs/docs/actions/produce.md

 # Features

-- **Create** new apps on both iTunes Connect and the Apple Developer Portal
+- **Create** new apps on both App Store Connect and the Apple Developer Portal
 - **Modify** Application Services on the Apple Developer Portal
 - **Create** App Groups on the Apple Developer Portal
 - **Associate** apps with App Groups on the Apple Developer Portal